scoskey/m0037/notes.md

 4. $\forall x x=x\to \forall x\exists y x=y$ (Modus ponens 2,3)
 5. $\forall x\exists y x=y$ (Modus ponens 1,4)

-Recall we defined semantic implication using satisfaction.
-We may now define the syntactic implication usind deductions.
+Recall we defined semantic validity, implication, and consistency using the concept of satisfaction.
+We now define the syntactic analogues of these using the concept of deduction.

 **Definition**
 * A sentence $\sigma$ is *syntactically valid* if there is a proof from $\emptyset$ of $\sigma$.